defund-labs/defund/readme.md

 make install
 ```

-`make install` installs additional components including, the hermes relayer by Informal, the Omosis binary, and the Cosmos Hub binary (gaia).
+`make install` installs additional components including, the hermes relayer by Informal, the Osmosis binary, and the Cosmos Hub binary (gaia).

 ## Getting Started